 Even though the Missouri medical marijuana program is among the most restrictive in the entire country, the state has at least made some common-sense movement toward decriminalizing possession of small amounts of pot.

-In 2017, a new law went into effect that makes possession of less than 35 grams of pot punishable by a fine of between $250 and $1,000.
+In 2017, a new law went into effect that makes possession of fewer than 35 grams of pot punishable by a fine of between $250 and $1,000.
 While that’s still substantial, the penalty does not include any jail time.
 However, if anyone is caught with more than 35 grams (an amount equivalent to just about 1.25 ounces), that’s considered a felony offense that is punishable by as many as seven years in jail and a fine of as much as $5,000.

 Our section on Missouri’s marijuana laws provides comprehensive information on the penalties associated with weed possession.